Senior Training sessions start back Tuesday 31st August 2021.

-Senior Women’s Hockey training takes place every Tuesday evening from 7.30pm – 9.00pm and Thursday from 7.30pm-9.00pm at the Harriers pitch.
-The Senior team play in Division 7 in the upcoming 2020 – 2021 season.
-Please keep an eye on our facebook page for current updates.
+Senior Women’s Hockey training takes place every Tuesday evening from 8.00pm – 9.00pm at the Harriers pitch.
+The Senior team play in the Leinster League competitions.
+Please keep an eye on our Facebook page for current updates.
 Players aged 15 years are eligible to play senior hockey.

 COVID 19 return to play information from Hockey Ireland is available here please read and keep up to date with the information.